 From the Prime and Transitive Planes

 - Tarrasque.
-Kaiju, Godzilla-expy widely considered the strongest beast in the world.
+A Kaiju and Godzilla-expy widely considered the strongest beast in the world.
 Only one exists, and it alone is enough to make the gods fear.
 In the Forgotten Realms, it was created by the Primordials as a biological weapon during the Dawn War, and it certainly shows.
 It's death requires more damage output than most parties can scrape together at level 20, and in most editions, it's never quite dead.
-Where is your god now?

-- Really, several other monsters from the book qualify, such as the Neh-Thalggu brain collectors (guess what they do), the Uvudaaum, who are powerful enough to reign as Sorcerous Overlord over sections of the Far Realm itself, and the epic version of the pseudonatural template, which represents creatures that are either heavily corrupted by the Far Realm's taint, or are actually attempts by the Far Realm to imitate "normal" lifeforms.
-Which tend to fail.
-Badly (trolls should not look like that).
+- Several other monsters from the book qualify, such as the Neh-Thalggu brain collectors (who collect brains), the Uvudaaum, who are powerful enough to reign as Sorcerous Overlord over sections of the Far Realm itself, and the epic version of the pseudonatural template, which represents creatures that are either heavily corrupted by the Far Realm's taint, or are actually attempts by the Far Realm to imitate "normal" lifeforms, which tend to fail.
+Badly.

 - 4th Edition has the Primordials a primeval race of elementals who created the universe (depending on the setting.
 In others, they are simply rivals to the gods) and are powerful enough to destroy gods.
-They would like nothing more than to destroy said creation, since as their nature are as elementals dictate, they wish to continue an endless cycle of death and rebirth.
-Most mortals are perfectly fine with the world as it is now, especially since said death and rebirth would include them.
+They would like nothing more than to destroy said creation, since as their nature as elementals dictate, they wish to continue an endless cycle of death and rebirth.

 - 4E gives Warlocks the Star Pact power source, which involves beseeching strange otherworldly creatures that lurk behind specific stars for power.
 A lot of fluff text suggests that they become a little unhinged.
 Furthermore, a Dragon Magazine supplement includes an Epic Destiny where you become one of these strange otherworldly entities.
 It also describes the aforementioned stars and notes their "unnatural" qualities, particularly one that you're better off not looking at for long.

 - The stars themselves are Eldritch Abominations in 4th edition.
 And some of them have the ability to create avatars of their power, to the point where even black holes can create such avatars.
-And at least one of those stars is good; Ulban the Messenger is a mostly benevolent comet god who wants to change the future, but his Star Spawn was featured in the Monster Manual Three, and oh looky, it's evil aligned.
+Luckily, at least one of those stars is good: Ulban the Messenger is a mostly benevolent comet god who wants to change the future, but his Star Spawn, featured in the Monster Manual Three, is evil aligned.

 - The D20 setting DragonMech has the lunar gods, mysterious entities from the rapidly-descending moon.
 There are three main ones: Andakakilogitat, lunar god of dragons, a squirming mass of dragon parts; Erefiviviasta, lunar goddess of flightnote , who is not described; and Seroficitacit, god of change, which is a perpetually mutating and somewhat insane mass of flesh.